FeatureSpitter/pavlov_vr_shack_server/README.md

 ### Don't forget!

 Always check the [Official Wiki](https://pavlovwiki.com/index.php/Setting_up_a_dedicated_server) in case you are having issues or if you need more config information.

+Ah, and edit the `mods.txt` file to add yourself as admin of the servers.